lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     bx cs locations
     ```
-    and you should get back something like this if you are connected to Germany
+    and you should get back something like this if you are connected to US South
     ```
-    ams03
+    dal10
-    fra02
+    dal12
     ```

 1. Review the machine types available in the data center